 When a family on the waiting list(s) breaks up into two otherwise eligible families, only one of the new families may retain the original pre-application date.
-Other former family members may submit a new pre-application with a new pre-application date, if the waiting list(s) is open.
+Other former family members may submit a new pre-application date, if the waiting list(s) is open.